mcgonagle/kravernetes/index.md

 The purpose of *DevSecOps* is to integrate security controls and processes into the DevOps software development cycle, a process which is achieved by promoting the collaboration between security teams, development teams and operations teams.

-Kraverenetes is a methodology for *DevSecOps* which focuses on the four pillars of simutaneous attack and defense, which are:
+Kraverenetes is a practical *DevSecOps* methodology which focuses on the four pillars of Krav Maga, which are:

 1. awareness
 2. avoidance